CiBotProject/bot-docs/SERVICE.md

 Please refer to the [bot](https://github.ncsu.edu/CiBot/bot) repo to view the current code base and commit history.

+**Please note that the number of commits is not necessarily reflective of work performed, particularly in the case of Igibek (ikoishy).
+The commits he has made reference his public GitHub account, and do not appear appropriately on the graphs.
+The [Pivotal Tracker project page](https://www.pivotaltracker.com/n/projects/2118162) is a more accurate reflection of individual work performed.**

 ## 1. Use Cases

 Descriptions of our three use cases can be found in the [Design](DESIGN.md) and [Bot](BOT.md) milestones.
 Video demonstrations of the functional CiBot services for each use case can be found in the screencast embedded in the last section of this document.